P7XCKD/NF/Notes Factory/Semister 4/CSY/CSY P1 Update, Backup and Restore OS.md

+## CSY Experiment 1

-## Aim: Set up operating system Update, And perform backup and restore of System
+### Aim: Set up operating system Update, And perform backup and restore of System